learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 Show the average price of a Pizza on the Restaurant show page.

-To calculate the average, add up all of the Restaurant's Pizzas' prices, and then divide by the number of Pizzas.
-NOT DONEEE
+To calculate the average, add up all of the Restaurant's Pizzas' prices, and then divide by the number of Pizzas. nope NOT DONEEE

 ### Feature Demo